yjpeng11/BM_CNN/README.md

 First, run "python prepare_flow1.py" to process the list of files in .mat into python format.
 The name2id and data_path need to be changed accordingly.

-The running of CNN scripts requires an environment with python 2.7 and keras.
+The running of CNN scripts requires an environment with python 2.7, tensorflow-gpu 1.9.0, tensorflow-tensorboard 1.5.1, QyPy 1.7.0, and keras 2.2.4, h5py 2.8.0, scipy, skiimage, nnumpy.

 Run "python CNN_image.py --mode 0" for training the spatial CNN.
 Run "python CNN_flow.py --mode 0" for training the temporal CNN.